SeaHifly/Infrared-Small-Target/README.md

 # Infrared-Small-Target-A
 =====================================================================================================================

-Extended datasets with over 70K images will be released after the acceptance of our paper.
+Extended datasets with over 60K images will be released after the acceptance of our paper.
-We will try our best to make it.
+We will try our best to make it and release the dataset and codes as quickly as possible.
 (2022 08 03)

 =====================================================================================================================